 Example Question Using Chord Length Formula

-Question: Find the chord of a circle where the radius is 7 cm and perpendicular distance from the chord to the center is 4 cm?
+Question: Find the length of the chord of a circle where the radius is 7 cm and perpendicular distance from the chord to the center is 4 cm.

 Given radius, r = 7 cm

 Chord length = 2√(r2−d2)

 ⇒ Chord length = 2√(72−42)

 If we try to establish a relationship between different chords and the angle subtended by them in the center of the circle, we see that the longer chord subtends a greater angle at the center.
 Similarly, two chords of equal length subtend equal angle at the center.
 Let us try to prove this statement.